hackbrightacademy/tech-interview-prep/readme.md

 <sub>
   👋
-  Did you stumble onto this page randomly and have no idea what we're talking about? <b>Then you should go to <a href="https://hackbrightacademy.com/software-engineering-program/">
+  Did you stumble onto this page randomly and have no idea what we're talking about? <b><a href="https://hackbrightacademy.com/software-engineering-program/">
-  click here to go to hackbrightacademy.com and learn more about our Software Engineering Program</a>!</b>
+  Learn more at hackbrightacademy.com where you can read all about our Software Engineering Program!</a></b>
 </sub>

 ### Contents